Inflatable SUP or a Hard shell SUP?

 Two inflatables can look similar online and feel completely different on the water.
 The big differences are:

-• Stitch density & materials (how much the board flexes under load)
+• Stitch density and materials — how much the board flexes under load

-• Layering & lamination (weight, durability, long-term shape retention)
+• Layering and lamination — weight, durability and long-term shape retention

-• Fin box & fin quality (tracking and stability in side-wind)
+• Fin box and fin quality — tracking and stability, especially in side wind

-• Accessory package (bag, pump and leash affect how often you’ll actually use it)
+• Accessory package — bag, pump, leash and fin quality all affect how often you’ll actually use the board

 If you want the deeper dive, these pages explain it properly: